Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 43 part 1](images/question43_1.jpg)
 ![Question 43 part 2](images/question43_2.jpg)

-- [ ] Storage accounts that can be used as the audit log destination:: Storage1 only.
+- [ ] Storage accounts that can be used as the audit log destination: Storage1 only.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1 only.
-- [x] Storage accounts that can be used as the audit log destination:: Storage1 and Storage2 only.
+- [x] Storage accounts that can be used as the audit log destination: Storage1 and Storage2 only.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1, Analytics2, and Analytics3.
-- [ ] Storage accounts that can be used as the audit log destination:: Storage1 and Storage2 only.
+- [ ] Storage accounts that can be used as the audit log destination: Storage1 and Storage2 only.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1 and Analytics3 only.
-- [ ] Storage accounts that can be used as the audit log destination:: Storage1, Storage2, and Storage3.
+- [ ] Storage accounts that can be used as the audit log destination: Storage1, Storage2, and Storage3.
 Log Analytics workspaces that can be used as the audio log destination: Analytics1 and Analytics3 only.

 **[⬆ Back to Top](#table-of-contents)**